All Episodes

 I explained, I was talking to a bunch of senators last night.

-I had an opportunity to speak to them, and uh we I told them that story.
+I had an opportunity to speak to them.

-Um pretty fascinating little detail that Axios picked up.
+Pretty fascinating little detail that Axios picked up.

-The King's No Kings rally that they're having around the country, all over the country on Saturday.
+Now, they can't do a thing until this, what is this called, the King's No Kings rally that they're having around the country, all over the country on Saturday.

-By the way, where wherever you live, find out where these rallies are and stay and keep your family as far away as possible.
+By the way, wherever you live, find out where these rallies are and stay and keep your family as far away as possible.

 That is my tip of the week.

-Don't go to those rallies, don't have anything to do with it.
+Don't have anything to do with it.

-Now, if you want to report on it, just know you're putting yourself into a hostile area, and God only knows what some of these these lunatics on the left are capable of.
+Now, if you want to report on it, just know you're putting yourself into a hostile area.

 What was the guy's name?

-Nick Sordo, Nor Nick Sorter.
+Nick Sorto, Nick Sorter.

 And we had him on TV.